ethandengg/Protein_Analysis/README.md

 | 3-4                    |               31.0934 |                      20 |              29.7814 |               58.9369 |                      35 |              78.132  |
 | 4-5                    |               28.6202 |                      17 |              29.3303 |               54.5229 |                      35 |              70.8765 |

+Here we can get a better look at how protein and cooking time vary between the ratings groups.
+From this table, there seems to be little to no differences for protein among the rating groups, as they fluctuate minimally.
+However, it is pretty clear that the recipes in the 4-5 rating group have a mean, meadian, and standard deviation of cooking time.
+This makes sense because most people would rather not spend a longer time cooking if they don't have to.

 | rating_group   |    0-30 |   30-60 |   60-120 |    120+ |
 |:---------------|--------:|--------:|---------:|--------:|